defold/doc/docs/en/manuals/gui.md

 : The maximum number of nodes for this GUI.

 *Max Dynamic Textures*
 : The maximum number of dynamic textures tracked by this GUI component, `128` by default.
-This includes textures created with [`gui.new_texture()`](/ref/stable/gui/#gui.new_texture:texture_id-width-height-type-buffer-flip) and external textures assigned to the GUI with `go.set(..., "textures", ...)` or `gui.set(..., "textures", ...)`.
+This includes textures created with [`gui.new_texture()`](/ref/stable/gui/#gui.new_texture:texture_id-width-height-type-buffer-flip) and external textures assigned to the GUI with `go.set(..., "textures", ...)` or `gui.set(msg.url(), "textures", ...)`.
 Projects that replace many external textures may need to raise this limit.

 ## Runtime manipulation